All Products

 If the source is a Tair/Redis instance, click the Prefixes of Keys to Be Synchronized/Filtered Out tab.

-5. Select Select Edit Mode.
+5. Select an Select Edit Mode.

-6. Set filter conditions.
+6. Set the filter condition.

 • If the source is a Tair/Redis instance: Based on your business requirements, select Prefixes of Keys to Be Synchronized or Prefixes of Keys to Be Filtered Out, and then enter the corresponding prefixes.